CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 * *The Secure Software Development Lifecycle:* How cloud computing affects application security, from design to deployment.
 * *Design and Architecture:* Trends in designing applications for cloud computing that affect and can even improve security.
 * *DevOps and Continuous Integration/Continuous Deployment (CI/CD):* DevOps and CI/CD are very frequently used in both the development and deployment of cloud applications, and are becoming the dominant model.
-They bring new security considerations, and again, opportunities to improve security over more manual development and deployment patterns.
+They bring new security considerations, and again, opportunities to improve security over more manual development and deployment patterns like waterfall.

 ### Introduction to the Secure Software Development Lifecycle and Cloud Computing